ta0kira/zeolite/example/parser/README.md

 *Also see
 [a highlighted version of the example code](https://ta0kira.github.io/zeolite/example/parser).*

-This (incomplete) example demonstrates parsing a text file using a parser-combinator approach.
+This example demonstrates parsing a text file using a parser-combinator approach.
+It also uses monad-like semantics to handle errors that occur during parsing, in the absense of actual monads and exceptions.

 The code here is more about testing the limitations of the Zeolite language, and less about demonstrating proper language usage.

 To run the example: